sunwu2008/timerOracle/README.md

 APScheduler: The APScheduler runs in the background and calls the execute_sql function at the specified times.

-2 The index.html file is a template for displaying the main interface of the SQL Scheduler web application.
+2 index.html file is a template for displaying the main interface of the SQL Scheduler web application.
 It provides:
 A form where users can enter an SQL query and specify a time for the query to be executed.
 A table displaying all scheduled tasks, their execution time, status, and download links for completed tasks.